Is Drone Delivery on the Horizon?

 The Future of Drone Delivery

-But there’s hope drones will one day handle delivery of those packages.
-Manna will expand their drone delivery services to 100,000 people in Ireland and kick off a small pilot program serving 10,000 people in the United States.
+There’s hope drones will soon play a bigger role in package deliveries.
+Manna expanded its drone delivery services to 100,000 people in Ireland and kicked off a small pilot program in the Dallas-Fort Worth area.
 Healy sees even greater adoption of drone delivery soon, with every major suburb in Europe having drone delivery in the next three years, with the United States not far behind.
 “And that’s me being conservative,” Healy said, “because I actually think it could be sooner.”

 Eventually, Healy sees drone delivery services becoming subscription-based — much like Amazon Prime — with consumers having unlimited drone deliveries each month, which Healy predicts will change consumer shopping habits.
 “They’re going to order in a far more granular way,” Healy said, meaning people will still shop for large items at the supermarket, while ordering small, perishable items, like meat and vegetables, as needed.